Leaving your mark: How to upkeep a successful brand

 Trade mark filing strategy is as much a business issue as it is a legal one.
 It is unlikely that you would outsource your entire business strategy – so why not have in-house capability for your IP strategy as well, to maximise business outcomes?
 Ideally, you would want to work with an internal IP professional who understands your business intimately to make decisions on IP, who in turn works with an external trade mark legal professional to execute them effectively.
 Considering how this is a constant, iterative process that evolves with the business, it is definitely well worth the long-term investment.

 Not sure where to begin?
-Our beginner-friendly programmes Applying IP Fundamentals in Business and Strategic Intellectual Property Management for Businesses will help you take charge of your own IP and business success today.
+Our beginner-friendly programme - Strategic Intellectual Property Management for Businesses will help you take charge of your own IP and business success today.

 Book a complimentary chat with us to learn how you can leverage on your IP.Book IA Chat Session